vyos/vyos-documentation/docs/qos.rst

 the tail.
 This can happen if the queue has still not been able to release enough packets from its head.

-**Very likely you do not need this simple policy as you cannot get much from it.
+This is the policy that requieres the lowest resources for the same amount of traffic.
+But **very likely you do not need it as you cannot get much from it.
 Sometimes it is used just to enable logging.**

 .. cfgcmd:: set traffic-policy drop-tail <policy-name> queue-limit <number-of-packets>